simonhwk/simonkang.github.io/_pages/about.md

 **My work is dedicated to understanding the control, planning, and learning mechanisms of multi-agent systems, with the aim of developing robotic algorithms and mechatronics solutions that serve society and assist individuals.**

-**Research Areas: Modular & Bio-inspired Robotics · Multi-Agent Control and Planning · SLAM · Robot Learning.**
+**Research Areas: Modular & Bio-inspired Robotics · Multi-Agent Control and Planning · SLAM · Robot Learning**

 <!-- received a Bachelor's degree from [Chung-Ang University](https://www.cau.ac.kr/) and -->